Best Internet Speed for Online Gaming 2026

 Router Maintenance

-Like computers, routers can get overwhelmed with tasks that cause poor performance.
-A simple restart clears its cache and improves its processing capabilities.
+Like computers, routers can be bogged down with tasks that cause poor performance.
+A simple reboot clears its cache and resets its processing capabilities.
 Additionally, check to see if your router needs a firmware update.
 Again, the manual or website will have instructions.

 Minimize Network Congestion